Entry requirements for Kenya

 You will be required to successfully complete the KCSE with an overall average of B and at least B in key subject areas to be considered for admission on to our International Foundation Programme.

 Some subjects, such as healthcare allied professions, will require higher grades.
-Please contact the Foundation Office for more information.
+Please contact the International Office for more information.

 You will be required to have good A-level scores or the equivalent of the International Baccalaureate Diploma to be considered for admission on to our undergraduate degree courses.